 Net cash used in operating activities for the year ended December 31, 2021 included a net loss of approximately \$20.0 million, adjusted for non-cash items of approximately \$3.1 million for depreciation and amortization, approximately \$32.2 million for provision for unrecoverable advances, approximately \$3.6 million for an increase in warrant liability fair value, and approximately \$7.4 million for stock-based compensation expense, partially offset by approximately \$34.8 million for an increase in derivative asset fair value.
 Further changes in cash flows from operations included an increase in Member advances of approximately \$42.4 million, a decrease in other current liabilities of approximately \$1.6 million, and a decrease in other non-current liabilities of \$0.5 million.
-These changes were offset primarily by a decrease in prepaid income taxes of approximately \$2.6 million, an increase in accounts payable of approximately \$2.6 million, an increase in accounts payable of approximately \$2.6 million, an increase in accounts payable of approximately \$2.6 million, an increase in accounts payable of approximately \$2.6 million, an increase in accounts payable of approximately \$2.6 million, an increase in accounts payable of approximately \$2.6 million, an increase in accounts payable of approximately \$2.6 million, an increase in accounts payable of approximately \$2.6 million, an increase in accounts payable of approximately \$2.6 million, an increase in accounts payable of approximately \$2.6 million.
+These changes were offset primarily by a decrease in prepaid income taxes of approximately \$2.6 million, an increase in accounts payable of approximately \$2.6 million, an increase in accrued expenses of approximately \$7.1 million, and an increase in legal settlement accrual of \$0.5 million.